TYPO3-Headless/headless/README.md

 ```

 ## Built in data processors

-We provide multiple data processorors for headless usage
+We provide multiple data processors for headless rendering purposes.

+### DatabaseQueryProcessor
+Used for fetching records from the database.

 ### FilesProcessor
 This processor should be used to process files (standard or media files).

-Also, it allows you to proccess images.
+Also, it allows you to process images.
+See [docs chapter: Images](https://docs.typo3.org/p/friendsoftypo3/headless/main/en-us/Developer/Images.html) for details.

 ### GalleryProcessor
 Should be used along with `FilesProcessor` (chained).
-Used for processing mutliple
+Used for processing mutliple media files.
-media files.

 ### MenuProcessor
 Used for navigation.
 Works just like standard menu processor.

 ### FlexFormProcessor
-Used for proecessing flexforms.
+Used for processing flexforms.

 ### RootSitesProcessor
 Render your all headless sites configuration for your frontend application.

 ## Development

 Development for this extension is happening as part of the TYPO3 PWA initiative, see https://typo3.org/community/teams/typo3-development/initiatives/pwa/
-If you have any questions, join #initiative-headless-pwa Slack channel.
+If you have any questions, join the #initiative-headless-pwa Slack channel.

 ## Credits